-Students from 17 countries and 12 U.S. States are set to participate in a Global Youth Climate Summit being hosted in July by Stanford University’s Center for Deliberative Democracy, the Rustic Pathways Foundation and Rustic Pathways.
+Students from 17 countries and 12 U.S. States are set to participate in a Global Youth Climate Summit being hosted in July by Stanford University’s Deliberative Democracy Lab, the Rustic Pathways Foundation and Rustic Pathways.
 More teens are expected to join the roster in the coming days to enhance the diversity of ideas being brought to the table during the summit.

 The program is designed for students in 7th through 12th grade and will be held online from July 12 – 23.